Derojuu/MediCheck/README.md

 **In Simple Terms:** HCS-10 enables organizations to "talk" to each other through blockchain-verified messages, creating a living network where every interaction is transparent, traceable, and tamper-proof.

-### Why Integrate HCS-10?
+### Why Use HCS-2 and HCS-10 Together?

-**Before HCS-10:** Inter-organization communication was off-chain, manual, and unverifiable.
-Organizations logged events independently without direct coordination.

-**After HCS-10:** Agents can exchange verifiable messages in real-time, ensuring transparency and immediate event propagation across the drug supply chain.
-Every handshake, transfer, and verification is now cryptographically proven.
+**HCS-2 (Event Ledger):** Provides immutable logging of all critical supply chain events—batch creation, transfers, flagging, and recalls.
+Every action is permanently recorded with cryptographic proof.

+**HCS-10 (Communication Layer):** Enables real-time, verifiable communication between organizations.
+Transfer confirmations, authenticity handshakes, and event announcements happen through dedicated agent topics.

+**Combined Power:** HCS-2 logs what happened (immutable history), while HCS-10 coordinates how it happens (verifiable communication).
+Together, they create complete transparency and trust across the pharmaceutical supply chain.

-### Key Components Added
+### Key Components

 1. **Agent Creation:** Creates HCS-10 agents with inbound/outbound topics for each organization
 2. **Managed Registry:** Each organization has a registry for announcements like "Batch Created" or "Batch Flagged"